EcologyR/labeleR/README.md

 specified folder does not exist, it will be automatically created.
 In case you want to name the output PDF file in a certain way, you must specify it using the `filename` argument.
-Additionally, you can store the created intermediate files (e.g. Rmarkdown, picture files) using `keep.files = TRUE`.
+Additionally, you can store the created intermediate files (e.g. RMarkdown, picture files) using `keep.files = TRUE`.

 Ultimately, labeleR uses its own templates to create the documents.